-The other day, I spoke with a friend who works in sales and she told me an unbelievable story about her sales team.
+The other day, a friend who works in sales told me an unbelievable story about her sales team.

 What type of team does it take to make that kind of jump in one day?
 What behavior makes for an effective salesperson, and by extension, a team of effective salespeople?

 To answer this question, we studied some of the most effective salespeople in our company.
-Based on our observations, we came up with a list of 17 of their most useful habits that make them so good at what they do.
+Based on our observations, we came up with a list of habits that make them so good at what they do.

 1) They set and stick to their ideal buyer persona.

 An effective rep researches the prospect to make sure they’re a good fit.
-They stick to their ideal buyer persona and know exactly who they're selling to and why.
+They stick to their ideal buyer persona and know exactly whom they're selling to and why.

 2) They prepare ahead of time.

 An effective salesperson prepares before a call.
 That means they do research on their prospect and gather all the information before a big customer meeting.